 (Question 2 on Hope)

 You may also have experienced this kind of hope, (See https://contoveros.wordpress.com/?p=12505&preview=true) but not thought of it in those terms.
 Think of a time when you felt sure you were going to attain a lofty goal, even though the path to the goal was not apparent.
 That is the hope that comes from your being.
-Describe this feeling of certainty in your journal. – Deepak Chopra 21-Day Meditation Experience (Feeling Hope)
+Describe this feeling of certainty in your journal. – Deepak Chopra 21-Day Meditation Experience (Feeling Hope) I was a buck private in training as a soldier in Fort Dix, NJ, when I had a vision, or what Zen Buddhists call a “satori” or moment of clarity of what I needed to do with my life.

-I was a buck private in training as a soldier in Fort Dix, NJ, when I had a vision or what Zen Buddhists call a “satori” or moment of clarity of what I needed to do with my life.
+I was a buck private in training as a soldier in Fort Dix, NJ, when I had a vision, or what Zen Buddhists call a “satori” or moment of clarity of what I needed to do with my life.

 I needed and wanted to write a book.
-Continue reading

 Truly Living May Just Be Worth Dying For

 The thought of going to prison never bothered me.
-I’d survive and flourish behind bars where I’d have more than enough time to reflect and write which I have found is my true love in life.
+I’d survive and flourish behind bars, where I’d have more than enough time to reflect and write which I have found is my true love in life.

 No, I could kill without worrying about the consequences.
 It would be my first offense.
-I am certified as a Vietnam veteran with Post Traumatic Stress Disorder and I don’t see any judge or jury putting me to death for the crime.
+I am certified as a Vietnam veteran with Post Traumatic Stress Disorder, and I don’t see any judge or jury putting me to death for the crime.

 Don’t let me believe in all my thoughts

 I’m so scared because I don’t know what to do, nor who to turn to.
-Flashes of insights, intuition, and a “knowing” that borders on the psychic have arisen in me and I don’t know if it’s a blessing or a curse.
+Flashes of insights, intuition, and a “knowing” that borders on the Psychic have arisen in me and I don’t know if it’s a blessing or a curse.
 Continue reading

 Greet your road with love and compassion

 I’ve taken compassion on the road.
-Literally!

 I send affection to motorists cut off by a speeding car that winds in and out of lanes.
 I feel for the driver who was never told by the operator of a car in front that that operator was going to turn, despite what appears to be working lights that turn on and off when you press the turn signal lever up or down.
-Continue reading

 Seeing a Veteran’s’ History Never Repeats

-Do yourself a favor.
-Keep an eye out for a vet.
+Keep an eye out for a Veteran.

 Actively seek out someone in your church, synagogue or temple and befriend him so that what happened in Philadelphia last week never happens again.
 Continue reading

-No where to go but up after looking down
+No where to go but ‘up’ after looking down

 The damn branch broke my concentration.
-I had not planned for an overhanging tree limb to block the pathway walking three-quarters of a mile from my home to the train station with my head facing my feet the entire time.
-But I was ordered by an eye doctor to lean my head all the way toward the ground 50 out of 60 minutes of each hour for seven straight days.
+I had not planned for an overhanging tree limb to block the pathway, walking three-quarters of a mile from my home to the train station, with my head facing my feet the entire time.
+But I was ordered by an eye doctor to lean my head all the way toward the ground for 50 out of 60 minutes of each hour for seven straight days.
 Continue reading

 Counting to ONE the ‘thought-less’ way

 No matter how hard I try, I can never count to 20 before an unbidden thought arises from inside of me.
-I get to three or four while meditating and images pop up on an internal screen capturing my attention.
+I get to three or four while meditating, and images pop up on an internal screen, capturing my attention.
 I dare not try this counting method until my body and mind are both well-settled and I can “Let go.”
 Continue reading

 Kabbalah To Mingle With Buddhist Jaunt

-Acupuncture: ‘dragon drives out demon’
+Acupuncture: ‘Dragon drives out Demon’

 Kabbalah pulling here, there, everywhere